Frequently Asked Questions

 Pay at the cashiers office at any CPCC campus.
 Please get a copy of your receipt to include with your completed application form.
 You may pay with debit, credit, cash or check.
 Make checks payable to CPCC.
-DO NOT make your check out to Phi Theta Kappa or Phi Lambda.

 What exactly is the authorized Graduation Regalia at CPCC?

 The Phi Theta Kappa stole and the Phi Theta Kappa tassel are the ONLY items that graduates are allowed to wear at graduation in addition to the CPCC purchased cap, gown and GPA cord.